 One report claims that the number of wildfires has doubled since 1984 as a result of climate change.
 The risk is increasing and the fire season is lengthening every year, putting humans, property, and wildlife in harm's way.
 The 2020 hurricane season is predicted to be worse than usual with over 20 storms already on the horizon.
-Flooding and extreme heat, both weather events that are symptomatic of climate change, are inevitable if steps aren't taken to slow warming.
+Flooding and extreme heat, both weather events that are symptomatic of climate change, are generating more headlines and are inevitable if the country doesn't take steps to slow warming.
 Scientists have shown that a two-degree rise could wipe out coral reefs, cause mass crop failures and leave some coastal cities partially underwater.
-Joe Biden, as part of his campaign, blamed the President's inaction for the fires, flooding in the Midwest, and hurricanes along the Gulf Coast.
+Joe Biden, as part of his campaign, blames the President's inaction for the fires, flooding in the Midwest, and hurricanes along the Gulf Coast.
 Biden labeled him as a 'climate arsonist.'
 The democratic voter turnout in the counties most affected by these events suggests that the people agree with the President-elect.
-The situation is dire, and it is Trump (and his loyal administration) who are to blame; however, the question remains as to what Biden can do to undo the damage, and what will be first on his agenda when he enters the Oval Office in January.
+The situation is dire, and it is Trump (and his loyal administration) who are to blame; however, the question remains as to what Biden needs to do to undo the damage, and what will be first on his agenda when he enters the oval office in January.

-Regulation and Investment, Money and Corporate Power
+Regulation and Investment - Money and Corporate Power are the Keys to Climate Policy:

-Perhaps Trump's greatest success as a politician who pledges to put the American economy above all else has been the deregulation and colonisation of the Environmental Protection

-Agency (EPA), which is the main body for climate legislation in the US.
+Perhaps Trump's greatest success as a politician who pledges to put the American economy above all else has been the deregulation and colonisation of the Environmental Protection Agency (EPA), which is the main body for climate legislation in the US.
 He first achieved this with a slash in funding, followed by the appointment of a series of climate skeptics and big business enthusiasts to positions of power within the agency.
-Starting with Myron Ebell, of the Competitive Enterprise Institute, who had previously accused climate scientists of manipulating data.
-He was succeeded by Scott Pruit, a man with a long history of suing the EPA.
-Pruit ultimately resigned in July 2018 over misuse of office and public funding allegations.
-He was replaced by a former lobbyist from America's largest privately owned coal company, named Andrew Wheeler, who previously served as President at the Washington Coal Club.
-It has been fairly obvious to environmentalists that the priorities of these individuals were not protecting our planet from exploitation and pollution.
-Their goal was to dismantle the carefully planned and executed policies of the Obama administration, using executive orders to repeal limits on emissions from power plants, and even to bar scientists from sitting on advisory committees while making it easier for 'Big Oil' reps to serve.
+Starting with Myron Ebell, of the Competitive Enterprise Institute who had previously accused climate scientists of manipulating data, then succeeded by Scott Pruit, a man with a long history of suing the EPA.
+Pruit ultimately resigned in July 2018 over the misuse of office and public funding allegations.
+He was replaced by a former lobbyist from America's largest privately owned coal company named Andrew Wheeler who previously served as President at the Washington Coal Club.
+It has been fairly obvious to environmentalists that the priorities of these individuals were not related to protecting our planet from exploitation and pollution.
+Their goal was to dismantle all of the carefully planned and executed policies of the Obama administration, using executive orders to repeal limits on emissions from power plants and even to bar scientists from sitting on advisory committees, but making it easier for 'Big Oil' reps to serve.

-According to Harvard and Columbia Law School data, over 72 rules and regulations have been scaled back in the four years of Trump's presidency, destroying precious controls on the damage that can be done to the Earth's atmosphere.
-The data describes another 27 rollbacks that have been put in place since October 2020, including the revocation of Obama's 'Clean Power Plan', which was replaced with the much weaker Affordable Energy Rule.
+According to Harvard and Columbia Law School data, over 72 rules and regulations have been scaled back in the four years of Trump's presidency, destroying precious limits on the damage that can be done to the Earth's atmosphere.
+This data also describes another 27 rollbacks that have been put in place since only October 2020, including the revocation of Obama's 'Clean Power Plan', which was replaced with the much weaker Affordable Energy Rule.